The Lego Ninjago Movie (Lego theme): Construction sets

-According to Bricklink, The Lego Group released a total of 28 Lego sets and promotional polybags as part of The Lego Ninjago Movie theme.
-It was discontinued by the end of 2019.
+According to BrickLink, The Lego Group released a total of 28 Lego sets and promotional polybags as part of The Lego Ninjago Movie theme.
+It was discontinued by 31 December 2019.

 In August 2017, The Lego Group announced a partnership with Warner Bros.
 Consumer Products to create a licensing and merchandising programme based on The Lego Ninjago Movie, which was released on 22 September 2017.
 The partnership included the release of more than 15 sets based on The Lego Ninjago Movie.
 The Lego sets released included Spinjitzu Training Dojo, Ninjago City Chase, Master Falls, Manta Ray Bomber, Flying Jelly Sub, Water Strider, Green Ninja Mech Dragon, Garma Mecha Man, Lightning Jet, Fire Mech, Ice Tank, Temple of the Ultimate Ultimate Weapon, Destiny's Bounty and Ninjago City.

-The largest set was Ninjago City (set number: 70620) a 4867 piece set, which was released in late August to coincide with the release of The Lego Ninjago Movie film.
+The largest set was Ninjago City (set number: 70620) a 4867-piece set, which was released in late August to coincide with the release of The Lego Ninjago Movie film.
 Although not advertised as a modular building, it featured the same structure as the regular modulars with a 32 × 32 stud baseplate, building connectors and a river matching the same dimensions as the sidewalk.
 It was a huge multi-level model with themed levels.
 The bottom level contained the "old world" with an old fashioned fish market; the middle level contained "the street" with a modern comic store, crab restaurant and a retail store; and the top level, named "high rise", contained a sushi restaurant topped with a "Dragon Gate" and communications assembly, as well as a small living apartment for the Green Ninja character Lloyd Garmadon and his mother.
 The set included sixteen different minifigures.